6G-SANDBOX/ELCM/docs/3-2a_GENERAL_TASKS.md

 **Description**:

-This task exports data from an InfluxDB database (v1.x or v2.x) to a CSV file using a custom query.
-The task automatically detects the InfluxDB version and uses the appropriate protocol (InfluxQL or Flux) for exporting the data.
-The result is saved as a CSV file in the task’s temporary directory.
+This task exports data from an InfluxDB database to a CSV file using a custom query.

 **Configuration Parameters**: